What happened to Michael Flynn?

 A friend who has advised Flynn for years said Flynn felt compelled to abandon the tradition of cautious neutrality to save his country.
-The friend, who like many interviewed for this article spoke on the condition of anonymity to protect their relationships with Flynn, said the general came to view Obama as head of a worldwide crime cartel supporting jihadist ideas.
+The friend, who like many interviewed for this article agreed to speak only without being named to protect their relationships with Flynn, said the general came to view Obama as head of a worldwide crime cartel supporting jihadist ideas.

 After the 2016 election, in the only meeting between Obama and then-President-elect Trump, the outgoing leader warned against the hiring of just one person: Flynn.
-Obama considered Flynn to be dangerous — because of his performance as head of DIA, because of his incendiary statements about Islam, and because Flynn had appeared at the Moscow event staged in 2015 by RT.
+Obama believed Flynn was dangerous — because of his performance as head of DIA, because of his incendiary statements about Islam, and because Flynn had appeared at the Moscow event staged in 2015 by RT.

 Trump ignored his predecessor’s advice and made Flynn his national security adviser.
 Flynn lasted 23 days.
 The president forced him out after The Post revealed that Flynn had lied about discussing U.S. sanctions against Russia with that country’s ambassador to the United States.